3 Days in Buenos Aires, Argentina: The Best Things To Do

 San Telmo used to be the largest residential area in Buenos Aires during the 19th Century meaning this square was a focal point for dance, communication and arts through the years.

-Nowadays, you’ll find many people out and about here, dancing the tango, performing street arts surrounded by many bars and cafes full of residents and tourist alike.
+Nowadays, you’ll find many people out and about here, dancing the tango, performing street arts surrounded by many bars and cafes full of residents and tourists alike.

 Obelisk & Corrientes Avenue